prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 ![RADEON RX 480](/img/cryptocurrency/gpu/rx480.jpg "RX 480"){: .img-large}

 The Sapphire Radeon RX 480 is a card that should never be overloooked.
-One would be wrong to overlook the AMD RX 400 series graphics cards, as they are a powerful tool in a miner's tool belt.
+One would be wrong to dismiss the AMD RX 400 series graphics cards, as they are a powerful tool in a miner's tool belt.

+Much to the dismay of the modern day gamer, AMD graphics cards are amazing at mining for Zcash.

 The RX 480, after a few tweaks, can easily generate 27 MH/s.
 It only draws 150 watts at max load, making it an efficient and powerful choice for miners.